Arindam200/nebius-function-calling/README.md

 ## How It Works

-1. Defines a schema for weather data using Zod
+1. Defines a schema for dummy data using Zod
 2. Sets up the OpenAI client with Nebius API configuration
 3. Creates a chat completion request with function calling capabilities
 4. Handles the AI response and executes the appropriate function